Beauty and the Beast (Kanye West song)

-"Beauty and the Beast" is a song by American rapper Kanye West from his upcoming twelfth studio album, Bully (2025).
-First released as a promotional single on February 9, 2025, exclusively through West's Yeezy website, it was later added to music streaming services as a dual single with the tracks "Preacher Man" and "Damn" on June 20, 2025, via a 3-track extended play (EP).
-A downtempo hip-hop soul song with chipmunk soul elements, it samples "Don't Have to Shop Around" by R&B vocal group the Mad Lads.
-West solely produced the track himself, co-writing it with Bella Blaq.
+"Beauty and the Beast" (stylized in all caps) is a song by American rapper Kanye West from his twelfth studio album, Bully (2026).
+It was released as a promotional single on February 9, 2025 exclusively through West's Yeezy website, and was later released to music streaming services along with "Preacher Man" and "Damn" on June 20, 2025, via a 3-track extended play (EP).
+Prior to its release, a visual preview was posted by West on Instagram in October 2024.

+A downtempo song, it samples "Don't Have to Shop Around" by R&B vocal group the Mad Lads.
+West solely produced and wrote the track himself.
 Lyrically, "Beauty and the Beast" focuses on West's emotional state and place in the music industry, reflecting on how his career has changed.

-West began recording "Beauty and the Beast" in 2021, finishing the song during 2024–2025 in his Tokyo hotel room.
-It was previewed multiple times before releasing, first being played at West and Ty Dolla Sign's September 2024 concert at Wuyuan River Stadium, where West first officially announced Bully.
-It was the second song previewed for the album, with the track "Preacher Man" making its live debut earlier that month.
-A full preview was posted to Instagram and Apple Music in October 2024, but was taken down from both days later.
-The song was included as a track on West's March 2025 visual album, Bully V1, which was made during late 2024.
+West initially recorded "Beauty and the Beast" in 2021, later reworking the song in 2024 in his hotel room in Tokyo.
+It was previewed multiple times prior to its release, first being played at West and Ty Dolla Sign's September 2024 concert at the Wuyuan River Stadium in Haikou, China, where West first officially announced Bully.
+It was the second song previewed for the album, along with the track "Preacher Man".
+The song was later included as a track on West's March 2025 visual album Bully V1.

-"Beauty and the Beast" received positive reviews from music critics after its debut at Haikou, who often praised its production and writing as more relaxed than West's recent releases.
-The song would go on to peak at number 19 on the New Zealand Hot Singles chart, but would not chart anywhere else.
+Following its debut at Haikou, "Beauty and the Beast" received positive reviews from music critics, who often praised its production and writing as more relaxed than West's recent releases.
+Commercially, the track appeared on the Billboard Hot 100, US Hot R&B/Hip-Hop Songs chart, Canadian Hot 100, and New Zealand Hot Singles chart.

 Background and recording

-"Beauty and the Beast" was first played during Kanye West's September 28, 2024, show at Haikou's Wuyuan River Stadium, a destination on his and Ty Dolla Sign's Vultures 2 Listening Experience tour.
-This was the second time West had debuted a new song during the tour, as he had previously played the song "Preacher Man" at a September 15 concert.
-Towards the end of the song, West announced that he had "a new album coming out", revealing the album's title as Bully and the song as "Beauty and the Beast".
-He would preview an updated version in full via Instagram on October 16, alongside an accompanying visual from the Haikou show.
-According to the post's caption, West had made adjustments to the song since its debut while staying in Tokyo, Japan.
-Former collaborator and record producer Mike Dean would comment, claiming the track was first conceived during sessions for West's tenth studio album, Donda (2021).
+"Beauty and the Beast" was first played during Kanye West's September 28, 2024 show at Haikou's Wuyuan River Stadium, a destination on his and Ty Dolla Sign's Vultures 2 Listening Experience tour.
+This was the second time West had debuted a new song during the tour, as he had previously played the song "Preacher Man" (2025) at a September 15 concert.
+Towards the end of the song, West announced that he had "a new album coming out", revealing the album's title, Bully, and the song "Beauty and the Beast".
+He previewed an updated version in full via Instagram on October 16, alongside an accompanying visual from the Haikou show.
+According to the post's caption, West had made adjustments to the song since its debut while staying in Tokyo, Japan, recording it in his hotel room.
+Former collaborator and record producer Mike Dean later affirmed that the track was first conceived during sessions for West's tenth studio album, Donda (2021).

-A recreation of the visuals used during its Wuyuan River Stadium performance is available on West's tech demo website, yzy.one.